Stories of Africa: Connected Over Time and Across the Globe

 All Languages Matter: African Children Telling Their Own Stories

-Esther Mukewa Lisanza, Lecturer, Department of African, African-American, and Diaspora Studies, UNC-Chapel Hill
+Esther Mukewa Lisanza, Lecturer, Department of African, African American, and Diaspora Studies, University of North Carolina at Chapel Hill

 This session will focus on children’s agency in Africa during their learning experiences.
 In some of the official school worlds in Africa, composing has no place – children copy words and sentences from the board; but this does not stop children from composing as a form of play or imagination.
 Many official school language policies ban the use of the children’s home languages in favor of former colonial languages, such as English or French, but the children sometimes “smuggle” their languages into the classrooms through unofficial drawings, written stories or songs.
 The presentation will highlight how school children find ways to tell their own stories at school.